-- 1. Management Processes: The processes that plan, organize, coordinate and control all the functions of the business. - 2.
+- 1. Management Processes: The processes that plan, organize, coordinate, and control all the functions of the business. - 2.
 Operational Processes: The processes that constitute the core business of the organization and create the primary value stream. - 3.
 Supporting Processes: The processes that support the core processes.
 They help the business create an environment where the core processes can work better.
 Examples include accounting and technical support.

-Often processes are documented and taught to employees.
-Employees are expected to follow the business processes as the processes support the company brand, function, mission/vision/values/goals, and service objectives.
-A great example of a company using processes to streamline operations and maintain consistency and quality is McDonald's fast-food restaurant.
+Processes are created to support a company's brand, function, values, and objectives, and may contain subprocess (such as a procedure or checklist).
+A business procedure is like a step-by-step recipe for how to complete a task and may be considered a simple type of process.
+A complex process can contain multiple procedures.
+For example, a procedure for showing a guest to their hotel room is part of the larger check-in process.
+Companies train their employees to follow processes and apply procedures so as to create high-quality and consistent outcomes for customers.
+An excellent example of a company using processes to streamline operations and maintain consistency and quality is McDonald's fast-food restaurant.
 McDonald's operating processes would include taking orders, making food, and serving it to the customers.
-The processes for making fries, burgers, and pies are each documented and employees are trained on these processes.
-Machines are used to cook and warm food and timers are used to enable employees to cook each hamburger or Egg McMuffin exactly the same way each time for every customer.
+The processes for making fries, burgers, and pies are each documented, and employees are trained on these processes.
+There are specific, documented, procedures for cooking food items.
+Machines are used to cook and warm food items and timers are used to enable employees to cook each burger or Egg McMuffin exactly the same way, each time, for every customer.